 Signature generation In this step the signer produces the digital signature of a document d.
-The document d is a bit string of arbitrary length.
 To generate its digital signature, the signer uses his private key.

 Signature verification The verifier uses the public key of the signer to verify the digital signature.
 The signature is convincing if only the signer, knowing his private key, is able to produce that valid signature.
 The existence of that valid signature then implies that the signer must have produced it, thereby agreeing to the content of the document.